Stage three – create draft plan

 The EHC panel review all the information and decide whether an EHC plan is needed.

-An SEN officer can meet with the family to discuss the provision plan and the support which will be available.
+Upon request an SEN officer can discuss the provision plan and the support available with the family.

-After considering formal mediation, parents have a right of appeal, if the decision is not to issue an EHC plan.
+After considering formal mediation, parents have a right of appeal against the decision not to issue an EHC plan.

-If an EHC plan is agreed the plan coordinator writes the draft plan which is sent to the family for consideration.
+If an EHC plan is agreed the plan coordinator writes the draft plan which is sent to the family for consideration, comment and signature within 15 days.
 The draft is also sent to all professionals who have been involved in the assessment.

 What happens in stage three for parents or carers?

-If an EHC plan is not needed, the work undertaken to assess the child or young person’s needs and the outcomes identified are used to support the child/young person through a provision plan.
+If the local authority panel decide that an EHC plan is not needed, the work undertaken to assess the child or young person’s needs and the outcomes identified are used to support the child/young person through a provision plan.

 A meeting with an SEN officer to discuss this can be arranged.